Vectorbyte/LOVEBOY/README.md

 # LOVEBOY
-A custom file format for storing 2-bit colored 8x8 tile sprites and animations and it's renderer.
+A custom file format for storing 2-bit colored 8x8 tile sprites and animations and its renderer.

 ```lua
 -- Export file structure